UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/README.md

                 <ul>
                     <li>
                         <a
-                        href="./How%20to%20design%20an%20innovation%20policy/A%20step-by-step%20journey%20to%20a%20national%20innovation%20policy%20-%20Dominican%20Republic/Factsheet Dominican Republic Innovation Policy.md"
+                        href="./How%20to%20design%20an%20innovation%20policy/A%20step-by-step%20journey%20to%20a%20national%20innovation%20policy%20-%20Dominican%20Republic/Factsheet Dominican Republic Innovation Policy"
                         >
                             Factsheet
                         </a>